Code-Institute-Submissions/ms2-idest/README.md

     * Try to submit the form with an empty telephone field and verify that a relevant error message appears.
     * Try to submit the form with an invalid telephone number and verify that a relevant error message appears.
     * Try to submit the form with all inputs valid.
 Modal should be displayed with thank you message.
-    * Modal can be closed by clicking on any part of the windown outside the modal.
+    * Modal can be closed by clicking on any part of the window outside the modal.
     * Modal can be closed using the closed button or the cross button.
-5. Map
+4. Map
     * Controls are shown on the map.
     * Drag the map around in all directions.
     * Zoom in and out of the map.
     * Switch between Map and Satellite views.
     * Click on a marker to display more information.
     * Click on a results tile and display more information above the marker on the map.
+5. Web application works across different device types
+    * Load website on different device types and perform all testing that has been stated above.

 On Internet Explorer the position property 'sticky' was causing the map to be dispalyed 5.5em down from the top.
 The CSS value `top: 5.5em;` is there to move the map down enough so the sticky navigation bar does not hide it when the user scrolls down.
 On IE, the browser was applying this